 The COVID-19 pandemic created unprecedented growth for Zoom.
 In December 2019, the video conferencing app had an average of 10 million users.
 By April 2020, that number climbed to 300 million.
-The sales of the app soared 326%, and profits jumped from $21.7m to $671.5m.

 Despite Zoom’s astronomical success, organizational development experts would agree that the tech company went through a major crisis—a crisis it might still be grappling with.

 The reason?
 Growth, while welcome for most companies, almost always comes with its own problems.
 The sole fact that the company doubled in size would have been enough to usher in a period of turmoil and change, or “revolution”, as per Larry E. Greiner’s model of how organizations develop.

 According to Greiner, when a company increases its headcount and sales volume, new management issues arise.
 “Problems of coordination and communication magnify, new functions emerge, levels in the management hierarchy multiply, and jobs become more interrelated,” he says.

 To tackle these issues, companies need to upgrade their management style just like they would their old machinery or outdated information technology.

 Upgrading management practices is key to growth